Geram4305/flask_scalable_webapp_llm/README.md

 1. Install Docker desktop if not available from https://docs.docker.com/desktop/release-notes/
 2. Keep the docker daemon running (in simpler terms keep docker desktop open).
-3. Glone the git repo into a folder of choice, and navigate to the root folder in cmd.
+3. Clone the git repo into a folder of choice, and navigate to the root folder in cmd.
 4. Run "docker-compose up --build".
 It will take a few minutes to start up the application.
-5. Once application is started up, it will be hosted n localhost.
-Open a browser type in http://localhost to access the application.
+5. Once application is started up, it will be hosted in localhost.
+Open a browser, type in http://localhost to access the application.

 ## Scale up and down